-Ainsley Gommon has designed 34 Houses and Flats for a brown field site on Stavordale Road, Moreton, The dwellings have been developed on a vacant site which formerly housed two 14 storey blocks of flats.
+Ainsley Gommon has designed 34 houses and 4 flats for a brown field site on Stavordale Road, Moreton, The dwellings have been developed on a vacant site which formerly housed two 14 storey blocks of flats.

-The site, which is surrounded by existing housing on three sides and open fields to the east, will provide a much needed mix of 2, 3 and 4 bedroom houses and 2 bedroom flats for the area.
+The site, which is surrounded by existing housing on three sides and open fields to the east, provides a much needed mix of 2, 3 and 4 bedroom houses and 2 bedroom flats for the area.
 The design provides modern houses that fit comfortably into the surrounding context.

-The layout is dictated by an existing sewer system running across the siteand the easements relating to them.
+The layout is dictated by an existing sewer system running across the site and the easements relating to them.
 There are also two substations and a United Utilities pumping station on the site which require constant access.
-This has made the site a challenge to work with, but a successful layout has been created for the scheme.
+This has made the site a challenge to work with, however a successful design layout has been achieved.

 Landscaping across the site includes trees and shrubs selected from predominantly native species which provide attractive private garden areas encouraging improved ecological value for the area, which borders open farmland to the east.